-- Engage the Community in awareness, stigma reduction, and other activities focused on acknowledging mortality, preparing for end of life, and understanding the full range of care options.
+- Engage the Community in awareness, stigma reduction, and other activities focused on acknowledging mortality, preparing for the end of life, and understanding the full range of care options.

-- Institute Organizational and Community Standards of Practice surrounding end of life care and planning within healthcare institutions, across health networks, or across a community.
+- Institute Organizational and Community Standards of Practice surrounding end-of-life care and planning within healthcare institutions, across health networks, or across a community.

 - Develop the Workforce to increase the number of well-educated integrative providers in the areas of in-home and facility-based gerontology, palliative care, and hospice.

-- Impact Public Policy by educating the public and key decision makers about the true societal costs of neglecting end of life care and planning, and the need for easily accessible plans and documents.
+- Impact Public Policy by educating the public and key decision-makers about the true societal costs of neglecting end-of-life care and planning, and the need for easily accessible plans and documents.